Tamirucode/degureservation/README.md

        - I implemented for time but not the one it should be , i tried as much as i couldn't due time shortage, I'm not pursuing a further solution at the moment.
 In future I would like to add this issue.
 ## Deployment
- - The site was deployed to GitHub pages and code institute Heroku terminal.
+ - The site was deployed to GitHub pages and Heroku terminal.
    - steps for deployment
-1. navigate Heroku  dashboard page  then click setting tab
+1. navigate Heroku  dashboard page  then click setting tab, just down
-2. In my case no need config vars. then go to add buildpack by clicking its tab
+2. In the section config vars. then go to add
-3. next select the first python,second noodjs and save changes.
+3. Database_url value and its key Postgresql database  copy paste then  clicking add tab
+4. after that again add security key values and its corresponding key, then click add tab
+5. again add cloudinary as value and its api key, then click add button
+6. at the end port value and it key 8000, then click add button
+7. initial deployment stage disable collectstatic value and 1 key  assign
+8. At final stage only disable collectstatic with its value removed
+9. At last Debug=False
-4. After  that go Heroku dashboard page  then click deploymnet tab
+10. After  that go Heroku dashboard page  then click deploymnet tab
-5. just click Github then connect and confirm connect Github
+11. just click Github then connect and confirm connect Github
-6. Type in the blank box my repository,traditional-game and click search
-7. click connect buttton to connect Heroku app
-8. scroll down the page click deploy branch and the app being built
+12. scroll down the page click deploy branch and the app being built
-9. Finally, we see deployement the app successful message and
+15. Finally, we see deployement the app successful message and
-10. click the view button to take a look
+16. click the view button to take a look
-- The live link can be found here:- [traditional-game](https://traditional-play.herokuapp.com/)
+- The live link can be found here:- [nesidjango](https://nesidjango2023-c15b4637e066.herokuapp.com/)

 ## Cloning a repository
  1. navigate the desktop version Github Dashboard